 The sovereignty of Native American communities in our region is honored and respected.

-We value the dignity of each person, and uphold every person’s right to self-determination and the full manifestation of their heritage, culture, community, sexuality, gender, ability, and individuality.
+We value the inherent dignity of each person, and uphold every person’s right to self-determination and the full expression of their heritage, culture, community, sexuality, gender, ability, and individuality.
+To be treated with dignity is not to have your decisions questioned without cause and to be offered access and comfort when needed.

 People have their most basic needs met.
 This includes access to quality healthcare, having sufficient food and money, adequate housing, education, and a safe environment.

-People with and without disabilities have ownership of and decision-making power over their own bodies.
+People with disabilities have ownership of and decision-making power over their own bodies.

-Elders experience no diminution of these rights, and have the ability to express sexuality and sexual freedom.
+Elders experience no decline of these rights, and have the ability to express sexuality and sexual freedom.

 POTENTIAL STRATEGIES TO BE UTILIZED: